Hardware

 Buying a Picocomputer

-You will need to place two orders.
-First, for the Printed Circuit Board (PCB).
-Second, for the electronic components.
-Some PCB factories will do the soldering for you, but you’ll still need to order the ICs and plug them into sockets.
+You’ll place two orders: one for the printed circuit board (PCB), and one for the electronic components.
+Some PCB factories will do the soldering for you, but you’ll still order the ICs separately and plug them into their sockets yourself.

-I have circuit boards in a Ko-fi store that ships only to the United States.
-International shipping is either too slow or too expensive when compared to getting boards made locally or in China.
+I keep circuit boards in a Ko-fi store, but it ships only within the United States.
+For everyone else, international shipping is either too slow or too expensive to beat having boards made locally or in China.

-USA import tariffs are not an issue with this project.
-Orders to my store and Mouser ship from the USA, so you won’t get a surprise bill from the courier.
+US import tariffs aren’t a concern here.
+Orders from my store and from Mouser ship within the USA, so there’s no surprise bill from the courier.

 Step 0.
 Read This

-Rev. A and Rev. B circuit boards are identical except for the debug connectors under the RIA.
-These do nothing even when connected.
-They were removed so folks stop asking about them.
+Rev. A and Rev. B boards are identical except for the debug connectors under the RIA.
+They do nothing even when connected, so they were removed — mostly so folks would stop asking about them.

-Most VGA-to-HDMI cables can get power from the Picocomputer.
-Some will need external power applied.
-All are zero lag.
-All VGA video output uses only HDMI-compatible timings so these cables are an ideal solution.
+Most VGA-to-HDMI cables can draw power straight from the Picocomputer; a few need external power.
+None of them add lag, which matters on a machine built for games.
+All VGA output uses HDMI-compatible timings, so these cables are an ideal solution.

 Step 1.
 Watch the Videos

-To solder, or not to solder, that is the question.
-We’re living in the future.
-You can homebrew a 6502 without a soldering iron.
-Choose your path:
+To solder, or not to solder — that is the question.
+We’re living in the future: you can homebrew a 6502 without ever touching a soldering iron.
+Choose your path.

 Here’s the video where I build one without soldering.